Last updated: January 1, 2023

 Please note your rights and choices vary depending upon your location, and some information may be exempt from certain requests under applicable law.

 You may be able to exercise some of these rights by using the settings and tools provided in our services.
 For example, you may be able to update your user account details via the relevant account settings screen of our apps.
 You may also be able to opt out from receiving marketing communications from us by clicking an “opt out” or “unsubscribe” link in such communications.
+To opt out of our processing of your personal information for online targeted advertising purposes, view this page.

 Otherwise, if you wish to exercise any of these rights, you may contact us using the details in the “Contact Us” section below.
 As permitted by law, we may ask you to verify your identity before taking further action on your request.
+If we deny your request in whole or in part, you may have the right to appeal the decision.
+In such circumstances, we will provide you with information regarding the appeals process.

 For additional information and rights available to California consumers, see the California Supplemental Privacy Notice.